Skip to content

 Tag-based cost attributionAggregate spending by team, feature, or userBraintrust

-Intent's workspace model provides natural observability boundaries.
-Each implementor agent operates in an isolated worktree with its own MCP connections.
-This creates clear attribution points for cost, latency, and output quality per agent and per task.
-Teams get the per-agent granularity that the instrumentation sequence above requires without building custom trace propagation.
+Cosmos provides natural observability boundaries through its Environment and Session primitives.
+Each Expert operates in an isolated Environment, and every action emits a structured event into the Session trace.
+These primitives create clear attribution points for cost, latency, and output quality per agent and per task without building custom trace propagation.

 Audit Isolation and Verification Before Scaling Agents

-Independent production teams have converged on the same structural pattern: deterministic workflow scaffolding around non-deterministic AI judgment, with isolation enforced at every layer from MCP connections through container boundaries.
+Independent production teams have converged on the same structural pattern: deterministic workflow scaffolding around non-deterministic AI judgment, with isolation enforced at every layer.
 Teams that treat the coordination layer as the governing architecture build the infrastructure first.
-Teams that defer those constraints encounter expensive retrofits.

 Audit any existing multi-agent deployment against these requirements in priority order:

 2. Confirm conflict detection before merge.
-Any system where parallel agents commit to the same branch without pre-merge conflict detection will produce silent overwrites.
+Parallel agents committing to the same branch without pre-merge detection will produce silent overwrites.

 4. Instrument per-agent cost tracking.
-Without token attribution per agent, cost explosion from a single runaway agent is undetectable until the invoice arrives.
+Without token attribution, cost explosion from a runaway agent is undetectable until the invoice arrives.

 5. Test failure handling at agent boundaries.
-Kill an agent mid-task and verify the system recovers gracefully rather than propagating partial state downstream.
+Kill an agent mid-task and verify graceful recovery.

 Free tier available · VS Code extension · Takes 2 minutes